byui-cse/ai-training/README.md

 - **Directive**: The purpose and task of the team
 - **Constraints**: Rules the team needs to follow
 - **Examples**: How the team should interact
-- **Available Team Members**: Which specialty roles it'll have access to
+- **Available Team Members**: Which specialty roles it'll have access to and when they should be used

 ## Role Instruction File